 How is this possible?
-Well, alternative loan options are available for those who cannot save 20 percent for a down payment.
+Well, alternative loan options are available for those who cannot save 20% for a down payment.
 Below, we offer insights you can use to understand these loan alternatives.
-But remember, everyone’s finances are different, so it’s best to consult with a financial advisor before you get started on the path to homeownership.
+But remember, everyone’s finances are different, so it’s best to consult with a mortgage consultant or financial advisor before you get started on the path to homeownership.

-FHA loans are backed by the Federal Housing Administration, and they can benefit first-time homebuyers or those who are finding it hard to save up a 20 percent down payment.
-FHA home loans allow borrowers to pay as little as 3.5 percent in a down payment.
+FHA loans are backed by the Federal Housing Administration, and they can benefit first-time homebuyers or those who are finding it hard to save up a 20% down payment.
+FHA home loans allow borrowers to pay a smaller percentage for thier down payment.

 FHA loans do have limitations.
 First, FHA loans are meant to be “helper loans,” so they won’t allow you to finance a multi-million dollar home.
 The limits for FHA loans are set by county.